arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 Navigate to the **Amazon S3** service and select **Create bucket**.
 In the bucket creation window, specify the bucket name and check that the same AWS region is selected.

-Keep the recommended default settings for **Object Ownership** and **Public Access** to maintain security compliance.
-Once all settings are verified, proceed with the bucket creation.
+To maintain security compliance, keep the recommended default settings for **Object Ownership** and **Public Access**.
+Once all settings are verified, you can create the bucket.

 ![lambdas3binaries Bucket Setup (1)](assets/s3_bucket_csvdests3int_1.png)